St Pierre Hotel Gatehouse: History

 The origin of the family after whom the hamlet of St Pierre is named are unclear, but it is now thought to be of Welsh derivation, rather than Norman.
 William Lewis, the founder of the mansion at St Pierre, descended from Sir David ap Philip (c.
 1387–1423) and was the first to adopt Lewis as his surname.
 Sir David was a significant supporter, and financial backer, of Henry IV and Henry V in their French wars and the Monmouthshire author and artist Fred Hando records the legend that Henry V's crown jewels were kept at St Pierre as surety for loans made by Sir David.
 The mansion was extended by William's son George, who died in 1508.
 The estate continued in the ownership of the Lewis family until 1924, although they had moved out of the mansion to the neighboring Moynes Court in the late 19th century.
 The last member of the family to own the estate was Air Commodore Freke William Wiseman-Clark, who died without issue in 1908.
 After his death, his executors sold the mansion and estate to Daniel Lysaght, the Newport steel magnate.

 After Lysaght's death in 1940, and the requisitioning of the house during the Second World War to house refugee children from Bristol, the mansion became the headquarters of the National Association of Boys Clubs.
 Hando records a visit in 1958 when the estate covered 150 acres.
 In 1962 the mansion was sold to a Tintern hotelier, who converted it into a clubhouse and laid out a golf course in the grounds.
 It is now a hotel and country club.
+In July 2025, the hotel, and the adjacent church of St Peter, were the venues for a meeting of the Welsh bishops’ electoral college, convened to select a new Archbishop of Wales.